-Name Designation Years of Brief Profile

-Experience

-Rohit Chordia Senior Investment Analyst 16 Rohit has over 16 years of total experience with over 14 years in the investment industry having covered the Indian Telecom, Consumers and IT services sectors as a sell-side analyst at Kotak Institutional Equities.
+Name Designation Years of Experience Brief Profile Rohit Chordia Senior Investment Analyst 16 Rohit has over 16 years of total experience with over 14 years in the investment industry having covered the Indian Telecom, Consumers and IT services sectors as a sell-side analyst at Kotak Institutional Equities.
 Rohit was consistently ranked amongst the top analysts in both his lead coverage sectors in polls conducted by Institutional Investor and Asia Money.
-Prior to his sell-side stint, Rohit spent a couple of years working with Ameriprise Financial as a financial

-analyst on areas like competitive intelligence and cost reengineering.
+Prior to his sell-side stint, Rohit spent a couple of years working with Ameriprise Financial as a financial analyst on areas like competitive intelligence and cost reengineering.

 Parag Jariwala Senior Investment Analyst 14 Parag has over 14 years in institutional equity research Banking and Financial Services Institutions (BFSI) sector.
 Prior to joining White Oak, he worked as a lead analyst with Religare Capital.
 Before that he has worked with Macquarie and other domestic sell side firms covering BFSI sector.
 He was highly rated by marquee institutional clients for his original think pieces and primary research work in the sector.
 Parag is a chartered accountant and MBA from K J Somaiya Institute of Management of Mumbai University.
+He also holds CFA charter from the CFA Institute (AIMR).
+Sandeep Saraf Head- Compliance and Legal 14 Prior to joining White Oak Capital Management Consultants LLP in July, 2017 as Head - Compliance and Legal, Sandeep Saraf was heading the Compliance & Company Secretary profile for 2 years at Crest Wealth Management Limited, a boutique Investment Management Firm in Mumbai, India.
+He began his professional career with Kotak Securities Limited and worked there for close to 5 years and thereafter worked for 1 year with Ladderup Finance Limited and 2 years with Religare Wealth Management Limited and handled Compliance, Risk, Secretarial and Legal profile for multiple businesses including broking, portfolio management service, alternative investment fund, foreign portfolio investment, merchant banking, wealth management and insurance broking.
+Sandeep holds a professional degree of Company Secretary awarded by the Institute of Company Secretaries of India (ICSI) and holds a Bachelor's degree in Law and Bachelor's degree in Commerce from the University of Goa.

-He also holds CFA charter from the CFA Institute (AIMR) Sandeep Saraf Head- Compliance and Legal 14 c) Top 10 Group Companies/ Firms of the Portfolio Manager on turnover basis:
+c) Top 10 Group Companies/ Firms of the Portfolio Manager on turnover basis:

-The details of group/associate companies of the Portfolio Manager on turnover basis for the period ended September 30, 2021.
+The details of group/associate companies of the Portfolio Manager on turnover basis for the period ended March 31, 2022.

-Sr. No. Name of the Entities Status 1 White Oak Capital Partners Pte Ltd (Incorporated in Singapore) Promoted by Mr. Prashant Khemka 2 Acorn Asset Management Ltd (Incorporated in Mauritius) Wholly owned subsidiary of White Oak Capital Partners Pte Ltd 3 White Oak Capital Management (UK) Ltd (Incorporated in United Kingdom) Wholly owned subsidiary of White Oak Capital Partners Pte Ltd 4 White Oak Capital Management (Switzerland) AG (Incorporated in Switzerland) Wholly owned subsidiary of White Oak Capital Partners Pte Ltd d) Details of the services and Investment approaches/strategies being offered:

-5 White Oak Investment Management Private Limited Promoted by Mr. Prashant Khemka 6 GPL Finance and Investments Limited Majority owned subsidiary of White Oak Investment Management Private Limited.
+Sr. No. Name of the Entities Status 1 White Oak Capital Partners Pte Ltd (Incorporated in Singapore) Promoted by Mr. Prashant Khemka 2 Acorn Asset Management Ltd (Incorporated in Mauritius) Wholly owned subsidiary of White Oak Capital Partners Pte Ltd 3 White Oak Capital Management (UK) Ltd (Incorporated in United Kingdom) Wholly owned subsidiary of White Oak Capital Partners Pte Ltd 4 White Oak Capital Management (Switzerland) AG (Incorporated in Switzerland) Wholly owned subsidiary of White Oak Capital Partners Pte Ltd 5 White Oak Investment Management Private Limited Promoted by Mr. Prashant Khemka 6 GPL Finance and Investments Private Limited Majority owned subsidiary of White Oak Investment Management Private Limited.